 Please read the following before submitting your appeal form.

-Traffic violations are issued for infractions of established College parking and driving regulations.
+Traffic violations are issued for infractions of established University parking and driving regulations.
 An appeal should be based on the premise that the violation issued was not consistent with the Calvin parking and driving regulations, or that special extenuating circumstances exist that should excuse the appellant from compliance with those regulations.
 Appeals must be submitted in writing within 7 calendar days of the violation date.
 Appeals which are submitted more than 7 calendar days after the violation date will not be considered.

 Appeals will initially be reviewed by the campus safety office to see if the violation has been written in error.
 If the violation is found to have been written in error, the campus safety office can revoke the violation and you will be notified in writing of this action.

 All appeals of violations not written in error will be forwarded to the traffic violations appeal board.
 By filing an appeal, the appellant and campus safety agree to accept the board’s decision as final and binding.
-The traffic violations appeal board is the final College ruling regarding traffic violations.
+The traffic violations appeal board is the final University ruling regarding traffic violations.
 You will be notified of the board's decision in writing.

 The appeal board consists of students, staff members and faculty and requires a quorum of 3 members to review appeals and render decisions.
 The board only considers appeals in writing and meets on a regular basis to read these appeals and make their decision.